-

 Similar to the

-$ 2\times2 $ cases, the differential equations for$ 3\times3 $ blocks have the form$ \begin{aligned}[b] \partial_t \begin{pmatrix} {\cal{C}}_1 \\ {\cal{C}}_2 \\ {\cal{C}}_3 \end{pmatrix} = \;& \begin{pmatrix} {\cal{A}}^{(t)}_{11} & {\cal{A}}^{(t)}_{12} & {\cal{A}}^{(t)}_{13} \\ {\cal{A}}^{(t)}_{21} & {\cal{A}}^{(t)}_{22} & {\cal{A}}^{(t)}_{23} \\ {\cal{A}}^{(t)}_{31} & {\cal{A}}^{(t)}_{32} & {\cal{A}}^{(t)}_{33} \\ \end{pmatrix} \\& \begin{pmatrix} {\cal{C}}_1 \\ {\cal{C}}_2 \\ {\cal{C}}_3 \end{pmatrix} + \begin{pmatrix} {\cal{G}}^{(t)}_1 \\ {\cal{G}}^{(t)}_2 \\ {\cal{G}}^{(t)}_3 \end{pmatrix} . \end{aligned} $
+$ 2\times2 $ case, the differential equations for$ 3\times3 $ blocks have the form$ \begin{aligned}[b] \partial_t \begin{pmatrix} {\cal{C}}_1 \\ {\cal{C}}_2 \\ {\cal{C}}_3 \end{pmatrix} = \;& \begin{pmatrix} {\cal{A}}^{(t)}_{11} & {\cal{A}}^{(t)}_{12} & {\cal{A}}^{(t)}_{13} \\ {\cal{A}}^{(t)}_{21} & {\cal{A}}^{(t)}_{22} & {\cal{A}}^{(t)}_{23} \\ {\cal{A}}^{(t)}_{31} & {\cal{A}}^{(t)}_{32} & {\cal{A}}^{(t)}_{33} \\ \end{pmatrix} \\& \times \begin{pmatrix} {\cal{C}}_1 \\ {\cal{C}}_2 \\ {\cal{C}}_3 \end{pmatrix} + \begin{pmatrix} {\cal{G}}^{(t)}_1 \\ {\cal{G}}^{(t)}_2 \\ {\cal{G}}^{(t)}_3 \end{pmatrix} . \end{aligned} $

 (35) The method for dealing with this system is analogous.
 First, we need to construct a linear combination

-$ {\cal{C}}' = b_1 {\cal{C}}_1 + b_2 {\cal{C}}_2 + b_3 {\cal{C}}_3 $ , whose differential equations only involve itself.
-This boils down to the following equation$ \begin{aligned}[b] {\cal{A}}' &\equiv \frac{\partial_t b_1+b_1 {\cal{A}}^{(t)}_{11} + b_2 {\cal{A}}^{(t)}_{21}+b_3 {\cal{A}}^{(t)}_{31}}{b_1} \\ &= \frac{\partial_t b_2+ b_1 {\cal{A}}^{(t)}_{12}+ b_2 {\cal{A}}^{(t)}_{22}+b_3 {\cal{A}}^{(t)}_{32}}{b_2} \\ &=\frac{\partial_t b_3+ b_1 {\cal{A}}^{(t)}_{13}+ b_2 {\cal{A}}^{(t)}_{23}+b_3 {\cal{A}}^{(t)}_{33}}{b_3} \,. \end{aligned} $
+$ {\cal{C}}' = b_1 {\cal{C}}_1 + b_2 {\cal{C}}_2 + b_3 {\cal{C}}_3 $ whose corresponding differential equations only involve themselves.
+This reduces to the following equation:$ \begin{aligned}[b] {\cal{A}}' &\equiv \frac{\partial_t b_1+b_1 {\cal{A}}^{(t)}_{11} + b_2 {\cal{A}}^{(t)}_{21}+b_3 {\cal{A}}^{(t)}_{31}}{b_1} \\ &= \frac{\partial_t b_2+ b_1 {\cal{A}}^{(t)}_{12}+ b_2 {\cal{A}}^{(t)}_{22}+b_3 {\cal{A}}^{(t)}_{32}}{b_2} \\ &=\frac{\partial_t b_3+ b_1 {\cal{A}}^{(t)}_{13}+ b_2 {\cal{A}}^{(t)}_{23}+b_3 {\cal{A}}^{(t)}_{33}}{b_3} \,. \end{aligned} $

 (36) This equation can be rewritten as

-$ \begin{aligned}[b]& \partial_{t} \left(\frac{b_2}{b_1}\right) - {\cal{A}}^{(t)}_{21}\left(\frac{b_2}{b_1}\right)^2+\left({\cal{A}}^{(t)}_{22}-{\cal{A}}^{(t)}_{11}-{\cal{A}}^{(t)}_{31} \frac{b_3}{b_1} \right) \frac{b_2}{b_1}\\&+{\cal{A}}^{(t)}_{32} \frac{b_3}{b_1} +{\cal{A}}^{(t)}_{12} = 0 \,, \\ &\partial_{t} \left(\frac{b_3}{b_1}\right) - {\cal{A}}^{(t)}_{31}\left(\frac{b_3}{b_1}\right)^2+\left({\cal{A}}^{(t)}_{33}-{\cal{A}}^{(t)}_{11}-{\cal{A}}^{(t)}_{21}\frac{b_2}{b_1}\right)\frac{b_3}{b_1}\\&+{\cal{A}}^{(t)}_{23}\frac{b_2}{b_1}+{\cal{A}}^{(t)}_{13} = 0 \,. \end{aligned} $
+$ \begin{aligned}[b]& \partial_{t} \left(\frac{b_2}{b_1}\right) - {\cal{A}}^{(t)}_{21}\left(\frac{b_2}{b_1}\right)^2+\left({\cal{A}}^{(t)}_{22}-{\cal{A}}^{(t)}_{11}-{\cal{A}}^{(t)}_{31} \frac{b_3}{b_1} \right) \frac{b_2}{b_1}\\& \quad +{\cal{A}}^{(t)}_{32} \frac{b_3}{b_1} +{\cal{A}}^{(t)}_{12} = 0 \,, \\ &\partial_{t} \left(\frac{b_3}{b_1}\right) - {\cal{A}}^{(t)}_{31}\left(\frac{b_3}{b_1}\right)^2+\left({\cal{A}}^{(t)}_{33}-{\cal{A}}^{(t)}_{11}-{\cal{A}}^{(t)}_{21}\frac{b_2}{b_1}\right)\frac{b_3}{b_1}\\& \quad +{\cal{A}}^{(t)}_{23}\frac{b_2}{b_1}+{\cal{A}}^{(t)}_{13} = 0 \,. \end{aligned} $

-(37) One can observe that the two unknowns
+(37) Note that the two unknowns

-$ b_2/b_1 $ and$ b_3/b_1 $ are still coupled by the two equations, and this system is challenging to solve by brute force.
-Fortunately, the second method introduced in the previous subsection still works, and offers an algorithmic way to tackle this kind of problems.
-We make polynomial ansatz for$ b_1 $ ,$ b_2 $ and$ b_3 $ , and solve for the coefficients from Eq.
+$ b_2/b_1 $ and$ b_3/b_1 $ are still coupled by both equations.
+Thus, this system is challenging to solve by brute force.
+Fortunately, the second method introduced in the previous subsection still works, offering an algorithmic procedure to address this type of problems.
+We can apply polynomial ansatz for$ b_1 $ ,$ b_2 $ , and$ b_3 $ , and solve for the coefficients from Eq.
 (36).
-After that, we can solve for$ {\cal{C}}' $ using the method of Section 4.1.
-We are then left with a$ 2\times2 $ system of$ {\cal{C}}_1 $ and$ {\cal{C}}_2 $ , which can be solved following the strategy of Section 4.2.Let's again demonstrate our approach using an example, where
+Subsequently, we can solve for$ {\cal{C}}' $ using the method described in Sec.
+IV.A.
+As a result, we are left with a$ 2\times2 $ system of$ {\cal{C}}_1 $ and$ {\cal{C}}_2 $ that can be solved following the strategy described in Sec.
+IV.B.Let us again demonstrate our approach using an example:

 $ \begin{aligned} {\cal{A}}^{(y)} = \begin{pmatrix} \dfrac{1}{1-y} & -\dfrac{y+2 z-1}{(y-1) y (y+z-1)} & \dfrac{z-1}{(y-1) y (y+z-1)} \\ \dfrac{y (z+1)}{(y-1) (y+z)} & \dfrac{y \left(4 y z+y+3 z^2-3 z-1\right)+(1-z) z}{(y-1) y \left(y^2+y (2 z-1)+(z-1) z\right)} & -\dfrac{(z-1) (2 y+z-1)}{(y-1) \left(y^2+y (2 z-1)+(z-1) z\right)} \\ \dfrac{z}{y+z} & \dfrac{z (3 y+2 z-2)}{y \left(y^2+y (2 z-1)+(z-1) z\right)} & \dfrac{1-z}{y^2+y (2 z-1)+(z-1) z} \\ \end{pmatrix} . \end{aligned} $

-$ n=2 $ , and is given by$ \begin{aligned} b_1=y z \,, \quad b_2=2 z \,, \quad b_3=y-z \,. \end{aligned} $
+$ n=2 $ :$ \begin{aligned} b_1=y z \,, \quad b_2=2 z \,, \quad b_3=y-z \,. \end{aligned} $

 $ \begin{aligned} \frac{\partial {\cal{C}}'}{\partial y}=\frac{1}{y-1}{\cal{C}}'+y z \, {\cal{G}}^{(y)}_1+2z \, {\cal{G}}^{(y)}_2+(y-1) \, {\cal{G}}^{(y)}_3 \,. \end{aligned} $

 $ 3 \times 3 $ .
-But as one can see, the method introduced above can be applied to more complicated cases as well.
-This proceeds in an iterative way: one first solves for a linear combination whose differential equation is decoupled, which then leads to a simpler system. -
+As can be seen, the method introduced above can be applied to more complex cases as well.
+The procedure is iterative: one first solves for a linear combination whose differential equation is decoupled, thereby reducing the system to a simpler form. -

 $\mathrm{AMFlow}$ [77] to numerically compute the small-mass expansion of all MIs at a specific kinematic point.
-During this process, all variables (except$ m^2 $ but including$ \epsilon $ ), are set to exact values (rational numbers).
-For each value of$ \epsilon $ , the output has the following structure$ \begin{aligned} \sum_{i} \sum_{j=0}^{j_{\max}} w_{ij}(\epsilon) \left( m^2 \right)^{j + \alpha_i(\epsilon)} \,, \end{aligned} $
+During this process, all variables (except$ m^2 $ but including$ \epsilon $ ), were set to exact values (rational numbers).
+For each value of$ \epsilon $ , the output has the following structure:$ \begin{aligned} \sum_{i} \sum_{j=0}^{j_{\max}} w_{ij}(\epsilon) \left( m^2 \right)^{j + \alpha_i(\epsilon)} \,, \end{aligned} $

 (41) where

 $ \alpha_i(\epsilon) $ is a linear function of$ \epsilon $ ,$ w_{ij}(\epsilon) $ depends on$ \epsilon $ and the kinematic variables (which we have suppressed), and$ j_{\max} $ is specified according the required expansion order (in$ m^2 $ ) of the MIs.
-By varying$ \epsilon $ with fixed kinematic variables, we can reconstruct the coefficients in$ \alpha_i(\epsilon) $ , as well as the function$ w_{ij}(\epsilon) $ as a power series in$ \epsilon $ :$ \begin{aligned} w_{ij}(\epsilon)= \sum_{k=k_{\min}}^{k_{\max}} a_{ijk} \, \epsilon^{k} \,. \end{aligned} $
+By varying$ \epsilon $ with fixed kinematic variables, we can reconstruct the coefficients in$ \alpha_i(\epsilon) $ as well as the function$ w_{ij}(\epsilon) $ as a power series in$ \epsilon $ :$ \begin{aligned} w_{ij}(\epsilon)= \sum_{k=k_{\min}}^{k_{\max}} a_{ijk} \, \epsilon^{k} \,. \end{aligned} $

 (42) To determine the coefficients

 $ a_{ijk} $ , we need to sample at least$ (k_{\max}-k_{\min}+1) $ different values of$ \epsilon $ .
 Note that the precision of the reconstructed$ a_{ijk} $ also depends on the number of samples.
 Therefore, we need to choose an appropriate number according to the required expansion order (in$ \epsilon $ ) of the MIs and the required precision for the coefficients.
-In practice, this number is about$ 50 $ .With the reconstructed coefficients, we can reexpand Eq.
+In practice, this number is approximately$ 50 $ .With the reconstructed coefficients, we can re-expand Eq.
 (41) in

-$ \epsilon $ , and obtain the small-mass expansion of the MIs at the chosen kinematic point in the form$ \begin{aligned} {\cal{I}}_i(\epsilon,x) = \sum_{n_1,n_2,n_3} f_{i,n_1,n_2,n_3} \, \epsilon^{n_1} x^{n_2} \log^{n_3}(x) \,. \end{aligned} $
+$ \epsilon $ and obtain the small-mass expansion of the MIs at the chosen kinematic point in the form$ \begin{aligned} {\cal{I}}_i(\epsilon,x) = \sum_{n_1,n_2,n_3} f_{i,n_1,n_2,n_3} \, \epsilon^{n_1} x^{n_2} \log^{n_3}(x) \,. \end{aligned} $

 (43) The minimal powers of

-$ \epsilon $ and x, and the maximal powers of$ \log(x) $ for a given pair$ (n_1,n_2) $ can be read off from the above expansion.
-Note that$ f_{i,n_1,n_2,n_3} $ is just the coefficient$ {\cal{C}}_{i,n_1,n_2,n_3}(y,z) $ at a particular kinematic point, and the general solution of$ {\cal{C}}_{i,n_1,n_2,n_3}(y,z) $ has already been obtained from the differential equations.
-Such a solution can be written in terms of generalized polylogarithms (GPLs) with the help of$\mathrm{PolyLogTools}$ [78], up to some unknown constants.
-These constants can then be reconstructed as transcendental numbers by the PSLQ algorithm, using the high-precision numbers (about 100 decimal digits) of$ f_{i,n_1,n_2,n_3} $ .
-The transcendental basis is generated from the elements$ \{\pi,\ln(2),\zeta_2,\zeta_3,\zeta_4,\text{Li}_4(1/2),\zeta_5\} $ up to weight 5.
+$ \epsilon $ and x and the maximal powers of$ \log(x) $ for a given pair$ (n_1,n_2) $ can be read off from the above expansion.
+Note that$ f_{i,n_1,n_2,n_3} $ is coefficient$ {\cal{C}}_{i,n_1,n_2,n_3}(y,z) $ at a particular kinematic point, and the general solution of$ {\cal{C}}_{i,n_1,n_2,n_3}(y,z) $ has already been obtained from the differential equations.
+Such a solution can be written in terms of generalized polylogarithms (GPLs) with the help of$\mathrm{PolyLogTools}$ [78] up to some unknown constants.
+These constants can then be reconstructed as transcendental numbers by the PSLQ algorithm using high-precision numbers (about 100 decimal digits) of$ f_{i,n_1,n_2,n_3} $ .
+The transcendental basis was generated from the elements$ \{\pi,\ln(2),\zeta_2,\zeta_3,\zeta_4,\text{Li}_4(1/2),\zeta_5\} $ up to weight 5.
 It is worth mentioning that the DEs may demand higher order coefficients in$ \epsilon $ , as discussed in Sec.
-3.1.
-That's the reason why weight-5 functions and constants appear, despite the fact that two-loop amplitudes up to order$ \epsilon^0 $ only require weight-4 at most.
-Note that the form of the analytic expressions can be different in different kinematic regions.
-We concretely work in the Euclidean region where all planar MIs have no imaginary part.
+III.A.
+This is the reason why weight-5 functions and constants appear, despite the fact that two-loop amplitudes up to order$ \epsilon^0 $ only require weight-4 at most.
+Note that the form of the analytic expressions can differ in distinct kinematic regions.
+Specifically, we worked in the Euclidean region where all planar MIs have no imaginary part.
 The expressions in other kinematic regions can be obtained via analytic continuation.
-Since our results are written in terms of GPLs, their analytic structure is very well understood.
-The branch cuts of GPLs are uniquely fixed by their symbols, and whenever one analytic continues across a branch cut, an extra term proportional to$ \pm i\pi $ is generated, where the sign of$ i\pi $ depends on the direction of going across the cut.
-See, e.g., [79−81] for more detailed discussions.With the analytic expressions for the MIs, we can combine them to obtain the planar contributions to the squared-amplitude
+Given that our results are expressed in terms of GPLs, their analytic structure is well understood.
+The branch cuts of GPLs are uniquely determined by their symbols, and when one analytically continues across a branch cut, an additional term proportional to$ \pm {\rm i}\pi $ is generated, where the sign of$ {\rm i}\pi $ depends on the direction of crossing the cut.
+See [79−81] for further details.With the analytic expressions for the MIs, we can combine them to obtain the planar contributions to the squared-amplitude

 $ {\cal{F}}^{(2)} $ up to order$ x^1 $ and$ \epsilon^0 $ .
-It can be written in terms of GPLs up to weight$ 5 $ , with the following symbol letters:$ \begin{aligned}[b]& 1-y,\, y,\, 1-2 z,\, 1-2 y-2 z,\, 1-z,\, 2-z,\, 1-y-z,\, \\&z,\, 1+z,\, y+z,\, 1+y+z . \end{aligned} $
+It can be written in terms of GPLs up to weight$ 4 $ using the following symbol letters:$ \begin{aligned}[b]& 1-y,\, y,\, 1-2 z,\, 1-2 y-2 z,\, 1-z,\, 2-z,\, 1-y-z,\, \\&z,\, 1+z,\, y+z,\, 1+y+z . \end{aligned} $

 (44) There are two additional letters